-While a certain degree of stress can be healthy and motivational, this threshold can easily be surpassed and take a real toll on a student’s well-being.
-According to the Mayo Clinic, excessive stress can lead to low productivity, sleep deprivation, depression, anxiety and even physical effects ranging from sore muscles to stomach aches.
+While a certain degree of stress can be healthy and motivational, this threshold can easily be surpassed.
+It can take a real toll on a student’s well-being.
+According to the Mayo Clinic, excessive stress can reduce productivity, and increase sleep deprivation, depression, anxiety and even physical effects ranging from sore muscles to stomach aches.
 To avoid these symptoms, here are some tips to stay happy, healthy, and reduce stress while managing the demands of college life.

 Use a Planner

 Stress is often brought on by feeling overwhelmed with tasks, which is a common occurrence when attending college.
-By listing each assignment and allotting time to complete it, you can stay on top of what you need to do and when.
+List each assignment and allotting time to complete it.
+That way, you can stay on top of what you need to do and when.
 The most effective way to do this is by using a planner on a regular basis.
-Some students simply rely on themselves to remember due dates, but then wonder why they miss deadlines or forget important information.
+Some students simply rely on themselves to remember due dates.
+Then they wonder why they miss deadlines or forget important information.
 By writing down each task, you can organize your work and better manage your time.

 The best thing about planners is that you can actually plan out your schedule WEEKS ahead of time.
 Nearly every college class supplies a syllabus at the beginning of the semester.
-Take half an hour to go through each class’s syllabus and write down all of the important due dates in your planner.
-Every Sunday, look at what you have to accomplish that week and then look ahead two to three weeks out for big projects, assignments or tests so that you are aware of them and can further plan for allotted study or work time.
+Take half an hour to go through each class’s syllabus.
+Write down all of the important due dates in your planner.
+Every Sunday, look at what you have to accomplish that week.
+Look ahead two to three weeks out for big projects, assignments or tests so that you are aware of them and can further plan for allotted study or work time.

-It is one thing to write down assignments and due dates in a planner, but it is an entirely different matter to actually do the work.
+It is one thing to write down assignments and due dates in a planner.
+However, it is an entirely different matter to actually do the work.
 Putting off tasks can lead to trouble very quickly.
 Have you ever decided to write a research paper at the last minute and then realized that there is no information on the topic?
-What about technical issues involving a computer crash or a broken down printer?
+What about technical issues involving a computer crash or a broken-down printer?
 Odds are, you or someone you know has encountered one of these scenarios at some point in their academic career.

 Waiting to study, start an assignment, or worse start a huge project, ultimately causes more stress.
 While you may act like binge-watching Netflix or going out with your friends is more relaxing than doing your schoolwork, your responsibilities are likely still lurking in the back of your mind waiting to be addressed.
 It’s no fun to feel guilty when you’re trying to enjoy yourself!
 Take the initiative to complete (or at least start) your tasks before lounging or hanging out, to avoid a potentially more stressful situation further down the road.

 Additionally, Web MD indicates that those who are deficient in certain brain chemicals triggered by our food can actually become more susceptible to anxiety and depression.
-By swapping out “bad” carbs and sugary food items with fruits, vegetables and whole grain carbohydrates, we can supply our bodies with essential vitamins and minerals thus sustaining energy, improving brain health and fostering a positive mental state as opposed to feeling stressed, anxious and overwhelmed.
+By swapping out “bad” carbs and sugary food items with fruits, vegetables, and whole-grain carbohydrates, we supply our bodies with essential vitamins and minerals.
+We thus sustain energy, improving brain health and fostering a positive mental state as opposed to feeling stressed, anxious and overwhelmed.

-As with food, exercise also effects brain chemicals.
+As with food, exercise also affects brain chemicals.
 According to the Harvard Health Blog, when we exercise, we release chemicals in the brain that decrease inflammation and foster the growth of brain cells and vessels.
-Therefore, regular exercise can help with sleep, stress and managing anxiety.
+Therefore, regular exercise can help with sleep, reduce stress, and manage anxiety.
 Feeling healthy and strong physically can help us to feel healthy and strong mentally as well.
 However, it should be noted that people’s preference for stress-reducing exercise may vary.
-For example, some people may feel more relaxed after practicing yoga or meditation while others find that they can reduce their stress by lifting weights or running.
-Take the time to experiment and find which exercise is best for you to keep your mind and body in working order.
+For example, some people may feel more relaxed after practicing yoga or meditation.
+Others may find that they can reduce their stress by lifting weights or running.
+Take the time to experiment!
+Find which exercise is best for you to keep your mind and body in working order.